jean997/jean997.github.io/index.md

   <br>
   <br> I am a postdoc in the <a href="http://www.genes.uchicago.edu">Department of
 	Human Genetics</a>
-  <br>	at <a href="http://www.uchicago.edu">the University of Chicago</a>,
+  	at <a href="http://www.uchicago.edu">the University of Chicago</a>,
  	co-mentored by <a href="http://xinhelab.org">Xin He</a> and
 	<a href="http://stephenslab.uchicago.edu">Matthew Stephens</a>.
   <br>
   <br>My research generally involves using statistics to answer questions that
-  <br> arise in human genetics.
-Applications I am particularly excited about right
-  <br> now include gene regulation, testing associations with spatially structured
-  <br> data tyepes, integration GWAS and epigentic data, and using summary statistics
-  <br> from multiple GWAS to learn about the relationships between phenotypes.
+   	arise in human genetics.
+Applications I am particularly excited about right now include gene regulation, testing associations with spatially structured data tyepes, integration GWAS and epigentic data, and using summary statistics from multiple GWAS to learn about the relationships between phenotypes.
   <br>
   <br> I recieved my Ph.D. in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a>
-  <br>	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
+  	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
   </td>

   <td class="right">